 About the Project:

-The Saint Stephen Lutheran Church of Silver Spring, “St. Stephen’s” has been serving the Silver Spring area since 1959 and is part of the Evangelical Lutheran Church of America.
-St. Stephen’s is installing 31.6 kW of solar PV energy on the roof of their Church Building located in Silver Spring, MD.
+The Saint Stephen Lutheran Congregation of Silver Spring, “St. Stephen’s” has been serving the Silver Spring area since 1959 and is part of the Evangelical Lutheran Congregation of America.
+St. Stephen’s is installing 31.6 kW of solar PV energy on the roof of their Congregation Building located in Silver Spring, MD.
 This solar system will produce 35,447 kWh of clean, renewable solar energy throughout the first twelve months of use.

 The solar PV, which will be installed by Solar Energy Services, will avoid the consumption of 662,735 kWh of energy not sourced from the local utility provider, mitigating 470 metric tons of carbon dioxide, greenhouse gas emissions over the span of the first 20 years of the life of the solar system.
 These energy savings will lead to a projected savings of $6,698 over 20 years in reduced electricity bills for the church.